 - Views of the pupils

-- Evidence received upon entry to the school, from feeder nurseries
+- Evidence received upon entry to the school, from feeder nurseries, previous settings and teachers

 - End of Key Stage results (SATs) and annual reports.

 - Class teacher and other adults’ observations about how children learn and behave in different situations.

 If a child needs additional support and different resources or teaching in order to make good progress, then the child may be recorded on the SEND Register.
 If this is recommended, then parents will be fully involved in this decision and what it might mean for their child, before this happens.
 We may then request the support from a range of outside agencies.

 During parental consultations or at a more mutually convenient time a meeting will occur to discuss things further.